ELY3M/OwnPlanetsWallpaper-AE/README.md

 # Planets Wallpaper

 My favorite live wallpaper!
 I always have it on all of my android phones.

+This wallpaper is made with andengine.
+I know andengine is no longer under active development right now :(
+It was best engine that I have worked with.

+I made this exact wallpaper without andengine at https://github.com/ELY3M/OwnPlanetsWallpaper
+I want to have this project to be "future-proof"

 ![Screenshot 1](/screenshots/screenshot1.jpg)